 Substantially all of the Company's revenue to date has been derived from upfront, milestone and royalty payments earned on licensing transactions and from subcontracts.
 The Company's business operations to date have consisted mostly of licensing and research and development activities and the Company expects this to continue for the immediate future.
 The Company has not introduced commercially any products.
 If and when the Company's products for which it has not entered into marketing relationships receive FDA approval, the Company may begin to incur other expenses, including sales and marketing related expenses if it chooses to market the products itself.
-The Company currently does not have sufficient resources to complete the commercialization of any of its products for which the Company has not entered into marketing relationships.
+The Company currently does not have sufficient resources to obtain regulatory approval of LibiGel or any of its other products or to complete the commercialization of any of its products for which the Company has not entered into marketing relationships.